ACTION ALERT ON NATIONAL IMMUNIZATION FUNDING

 -

-Our country is currently experiencing measles outbreaks in 44 states, and we have now seen the death of 3 individuals – marking the first U.S measles deaths in a decade.
-In 2025, the U.S. recorded over 2,100 measles cases—the highest in decades—and as of Feb.
-26, 2026, 1,136 cases have already been reported in the new year, putting elimination status at risk.
+Our country is currently experiencing measles outbreaks in most states that is putting the U.S.’s elimination status at risk.
+As of March 12, 2026, 1,362 confirmed measles cases have already been reported across 30 states.
+In 2025, a total of 2,284 confirmed measles cases were reported across 44 states, from 48 outbreaks, compared to 58 cases and 4 outbreaks reported in 2023.
 These outbreaks are primarily affecting unvaccinated people, and measles is highly contagious.
 In addition to the effects on children, measles outbreaks are costly to state and local public health institutions.
 CDC estimates it can cost over $140,000 to contain one individual case of measles.

 -